Proven-Paradox/shaper-system/Handbook.md

 Cost: 2 MP
 Damage: x1 (Physical)
 Effect: You may use your Physical [Defense Bonus](#defense-bonus) in place of your Physical Offense when using this Ability.
-Description: Preparing a basic counterattack.
+Description: A basic counterattack.
 This could consist of quickly striking foes who miss, setting up a static field around yourself, invoking a divine chant that punishes attackers, parrying blows in a way that depletes your foes’ endurance, and similar ways to counter attack.

 #### Scan
 Auxiliary [Careful]